stanislaspiron/F5-RADIUS-SERVER/README.md

-this code convert APM policy to a RADIUS server.
+this code handle RADIUS request, decode password, validate authentication and respond with **Access-Accept** or **Access-Reject** packet

 ### Code description